 Facilities numbers - the number of unique facilities (as opposed to the number of individual clubs / centres which can consist of multiple lakes) to support the sport and the work of the governing body in developing the sport.
 These facilities are critical to retaining / growing membership and supporting casual and first time participants accessing the sport often on a pay and play basis.
-Pay and play, whilst increasing accessibility and providing for greater diversity has the potential to impact on the number who join our more traditional club network which requires an annual commitment.
+Pay and play, whilst increasing accessibility and providing for greater diversity does not assist in supporting the number who join our more traditional club network which typically requires an annual commitment.
 Those who prefer to dip in and out of multiple sports and activities are a "moving target" challenge to the more traditional annual membership offer of many governing bodies.
+However the demand for leisure activities including water based activities has the potential to counterbalance that.

 Qualifications - the number of candidates retaining our coaching, operating, and driving qualifications, the development of qualifications and training across the sport.
 Qualifications are an important aspect to seeking a safe operating environment.
-An aim as part of our People Plan is to diversify the workforce and make our qualifications more accessible to particular groups; in particular we are keen to promote female only coaching courses and taster sessions which we subsidise to reduce the barriers of cost and to provide female centric learning environment.
+An aim as part of our people plan is to diversify the workforce and make our qualifications more accessible to particular groups; in particular we are keen to promote female only coaching courses and taster sessions which we subsidise to reduce the barriers of cost and to provide a female centric learning environment.